 Ayman, how would you describe Vero to someone if you could only use one sentence?

-It’s an ad free social network that lets you share photos, music, movies and TV shows, books, and places with a simple Audience Selector that makes it easy to control who sees your posts.
+It’s an ad-free social network that lets you share photos, music, movies and TV shows, books, and places with a simple Audience Selector that makes it easy to control who sees your posts.

 And which element of Vero is closest to your own heart?

-My favorite has to be our Audience Selector.
+My favourite has to be our Audience Selector.
 It’s really simple to use and very intuitive.
 It lets you easily choose between your Close Friends, Friends, Acquaintances, and Followers.
 They don’t know which category you’ve put them in, but it allows you to be selective about who gets to see what.
 So you can choose to only have your Close Friends see pictures of your kids, while everyone can see a link to an interesting article you’ve found.

 Another feature I really enjoy using is Collections, which automatically stores every single post you’ve received from your friends or the people you follow.
 This makes it easy to browse or search for that restaurant your friend was raving about a month ago without having to scroll through your feed.